If you’re the type of person who takes calls from unknown numbers, there’s a good chance you’ve answered a call that starts with some version of this:

 You can reduce the number of calls you get proactively by registering your phone number with the National Do Not Call Registry.
 Register online or call 1-888-382-1222.

-Know under what circumstances that the IRS, Social Security, and other agencies will contact you and how they will do it.
+Know under what circumstances the IRS, Social Security, and other agencies will contact you and how they will do it.
 For example, the IRS will NEVER call to demand immediate payment using a specific payment method such as a prepaid debit card or wire transfer.
-You have rights as a taxpayer, and you need to understand what they are.
+You have rights as a taxpayer, and it’s critical you understand them.

 However, at times, an IRS collections employee may call you or show up at your home or employer unannounced to collect a tax debt.
 Sometimes, the IRS will assign certain cases to private debt collectors but only after giving the taxpayer written notice.
 IRS criminal investigators may also appear in your life, but it will be only to conduct an investigation and not to collect any money from you.